Denethi/ReadMe-Draft/README.md

 \> biocLite("graphite”);
 \> biocLite("org.Hs.eg.db”);

 ### *Instructions*
+Click *Run App* in RStudio.
+This will open the webapp in a browser.
 Click on the *Choose File* button and upload fold change data of a patient in a .txt file format.
 Drug suggestions will be generated in descending order.
 Click the desired drug  in the table to display drug network, gene network and the merge network.
 Click the title of each block to download corresponding data.

 #### For any questions, please contact: robert.fh.li@gmail.com; BMI@OSU;